AubriW/Zombie-text-based-game/README.md

-Text based zombie themed game.
+Text based zombie themed game using python.
 Try to save humanity by collecting all the items!